pickles976/chiptune-react/README.md

 ## Running locally

 1. Clone the repo
+2. Checkout and pull the branch "modifyTracks"
-2. At the project root run
+3. At the project root run
 `
   npm install
 `